jmswaney/thesis/source/11_chapter_2.md

 construct a three-dimensional radial basis function using thin-plate spines to map points in the original coordinate space to the reference coordinate space.
-The point locations in the reference space were then matched against the Allen Brain Mouse Atlas reference (64) segmentation to yield counts per brain region.
+The point locations in the reference space were then matched against the Allen Brain Mouse Atlas reference [@Lein2007] segmentation to yield counts per brain region.
 These counts were then used to color the regions in the Allen Brain Mouse Atlas coronal SVG image files.
-Calculations and visualizations were done using the Nuggt python package (18).
+Calculations and visualizations were done using the Nuggt python package (Swaney et al. 2019).

 ### Manual Image Analysis

 Imaris (Bitplane, Switzerland) was used for soma segmentation, analysis, and neurite tracing in Figure 5g-m.
-Dendrite polarity of NPY+ cells were assessed manually (65).
+Dendrite polarity of NPY+ cells were assessed manually [@Puskas2005].
 Fluorescence quantification was done using ImageJ.

 ### Code Availability